OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 <img src="part_1_geochemical_data_files/figure-commonmark/plot%20scenario%204-1.png" data-fig-align="center" />

-Here zou can see that the pattern chnage only slightly.
-This is because we are randomly sampling age with a small number of randomisations.
+Here we can see a drastic change in the shape of RoC but a large loss of temporal precision.

 ### Scenario 5 - Estimating RoC with the new “Moving-window” approach